Dr Rebecca Craven PhD, MPH, BDS, FDS RCPS, FDS (DPH) RCPS, DDPHRCS, FFPH

 - Fax: +44 (0) 161 306 0221

-I also work as Consultant in Dental Public Health, providing advice to several primary care organisations in Greater Manchester.
+I also work as an Academic Consultant in Dental Public Health, providing advice and support to Public Health England.

 For several years I was an assessor for the Intercollegiate Specialty Fellowship Exam and Programme Director for Higher Specialty Training in Dental Public Health in the North West.